neumino/neumino.github.io/movies.md

-### The Equalizer 2
+### Extinction
-*Released on 2018-07-19, vote average 6.2*
+*Released on 2018-07-27, vote average 6*

-Robert McCall returns to deliver his special brand of vigilante justice -- but how far will he go when it&#39;s someone he loves?
+A chief mechanic at a factory, haunted by apocalyptic nightmares, becomes a hero when Earth is invaded by a mysterious army bent on destruction.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HyNJ3UrGk_I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-ePDPGXkvlw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>